archie-rp/resourge-website/src/content/docs/react-form/intro.md

-## Quickstart
+## Example

-For a quickstart example, you can follow the code below:
+For a example, you can follow the code below:

 ```jsx
 import { useForm } from '@resourge/react-form'